 Congratulations to the 2021 Jared's Fund Youth Fellowship Recipients!

 Jared's Fund was deeply encouraged by the response of young people in the Montclair community and is proud to support another group of young leaders who are spearheading efforts to combat the stigma around mental health and illness.
+Our Summer fellowship has concluded.
+Please check out the results of the projects all devoted to ending the stigma surrounding mental illness!

 The purpose of Alizaya's and Devany's project for Jared's Fund Youth Fellowship, "Growing Mental Warriors", is to address the conversation around mental health with younger audiences.
 We aim to have age-appropriate discussions with middle school children.
 Middle school is a vulnerable time for children as puberty occurs, and in many cases, mental illness onsets by 14 years old.
 Our project wants to spread awareness about mental health and the importance of being knowledgeable about mental issues.
 Each session will educate participants on a specific topic concerning mental health.
 The goal is to end the stigma around mental health, debunk misconceptions, and to help young people become as aware of their mental health as they are of their physical health.